 As a photographer, they offer up a few interesting challenges but are always so much fun and very much worth considering, especially if you want that intermit setting and good quality locally brewed ales.

 Once thought of as the cheap option but more people are just shifting their budget around a little and putting more into the evening and other elements of their wedding day so they can focus on the things that are really important to them.

 With more wedding venues having licences to perform civil ceremonies I am seeing less booking town hall venues and that is a shame, there are some beautiful town halls around and it is good to see them put to good use.

 I guess like many things it will be a cycle and they will become more popular again.

-These venues seam to be getting more popular (maybe they are taking some of the town hall weddings) and with so many beautiful historic venues now catering to wedding parties there is lots of choice out there.
+These venues seem to be getting more popular (maybe they are taking some of the town hall weddings) and with so many beautiful historic venues now catering to wedding parties, there are lots of choices out there.

 The first few times I was approached to photograph a wedding at an old school I thought it didn’t really fit but after seeing some of the venues I can see why.

 They also have the added benefit of generally being closed during the peak wedding season so the chances of a few students photobombing your wedding photographs are probably less likely to happen than if you were at the town hall.